IMPACTASSETS 50™

 Investment Overview:

-TIG seeks to manage sustainable timberland investments in North and South America at scale, utilizing forestry as an opportunity to sequester carbon, produce sustainable wood products, and provide social and environmental benefits while seeking to generate financial returns.
-Currently, TIG has three different investment strategies: a Latin America Reforestation Strategy, a Core Latin America Strategy and a Core U.S. Strategy.
-The Latin America Reforestation Strategy is focused on forest protection, restoration, sustainable reforestation, and carbon removals at scale.
-The Core Latin America Strategy is focused on acquiring and sustainably managing brownfield, core commercial timberland.
-The Core U.S. Strategy is focused on managing and acquiring core, diversified timberland assets, supported by a large and advanced forestry industry and efficient and diversified market.
+TIG manages timberland investments in North and South America, with a significant on-the-ground presence, utilizing forestry as an opportunity to sequester carbon, produce sustainable wood products, and improve social-ecological systems while generating financial returns.
+Currently, TIG has three primary investment strategies: a Latin America Reforestation Strategy, a Core Latin America Strategy, and a Core U.S. Strategy.
+The Latin American strategies are both closed end strategies.
+The Latin America Reforestation Strategy is an impact-focused strategy targeting forest protection, restoration, reforestation, and carbon removals at scale.
+Conservation International serves as the strategy’s Impact Adviser, helping to achieve positive environmental, climate, and social impacts.
+The Core Latin America Strategy is focused on acquiring and sustainably managing brownfield, core commercial timberland assets.
+The Core U.S. Strategy is an open ended strategy focused on commercial timberland.
+The Nature Conservancy is this strategy’s Conservation Advisor, helping deliver conservation outcomes at scale while maintaining or enhancing returns.

 Company Differentiator:

-TIG believes that it is differentiated from its competitors by its: - 40+ year track record operating through multiple economic cycles with over US$ 2.7B returned to investors since inception - Dedicated and experienced team with significant infrastructure, comprised of 150+ professional staff managing 3M acres of sustainable forests via 23 offices -Alignment of Interests with Fund LPs - Robust ESG framework closely integrated into investment processes, ESG expertise among its professionals, and innovative collaborations with two of the largest environmental NGOs.
+TIG believes that it is differentiated from its competitors by its: - Track Record: TIG has been operating and investing in timberland assets in the U.S. and Latin America since the group’s inception in 2013, deploying over US$ 4.4B across both regions, operating through multiple economic cycles, and returning over US$ 2.9B to investors since inception. -Operational Capabilities: Dedicated and experienced team of 160+ investment, operational, and sustainability professionals across 21 offices facilitating an active on-the-ground management approach across TIG’s 2.8M acres of sustainably-managed forests -Alignment of Interests: Substantial GP co-investment alongside LPs -ESG Capabilities: Robust ESG framework closely integrated into all investment processes, significant ESG expertise among its professionals, and innovative collaborations with two of the largest environmental NGOs

 Investment Example